 If your application is approved, please allow 24 hours from receiving the email confirmation for your name to appear on the GPhC online register.
 We will also confirm this by post in a ‘notice of entry’ letter.

 Rejoining after removal by the Fitness to Practice Committee

 If you were removed from the register by the Fitness to Practise Committee, you will not be able to apply to return to the register until five years after your removal date.

 If you want to apply to return to the register at this point, make sure you read the guidance on returining to the register and then complete an application for restoration to the register following removal due to fitness to practise.

 Rejoining the register within 12 months of registration

-If you are making an application within 12 months of your last entry you will be required to make an application for restoration .
-Applications for restoration to the register can only be made within 12 months of the date of your last entry.
+If you are making an application within 12 months of your last entry, you should complete an application for restoration.